dotnet/docs/docs/visual-basic/language-reference/objects/my-forms-object.md

  [!code-vb[VbVbalrMyForms#2](../../../visual-basic/language-reference/objects/codesnippet/VisualBasic/my-forms-object_1.vb)]

  For this example to work, your project must have a form named `SidebarMenu`.
-For more information, see [How to: Add Windows Forms to a Project](http://msdn.microsoft.com/en-us/3d7bb25f-fd90-47cf-9378-fa0d764686c1).

  This code will work only in a Windows Application project.